top of page

 Processing and butchering

 Following a successful group hunting trip we will all learn how to best process the animal.
 This is a part were we all help and share in the rewards.
-We will be instructed by our very experienced butcher.
+We will be instructed by a very experienced butcher.

 The meat will be divided equally amongst the group.